drichards211/chromatical/README.md

 NOTE: This is a work-in-progress.
 Features to be added are listed below, along with required bugfixes and styling notes.

 Features Under Development:
-  + "What is Chromatical?" page needs to be added, along with link on main page.
+  + Add "What is Chromatical?" link on main page.
-  + Search bar needs to be fixed to top of screen and auto-hide when scrolling.
-  + API result pages need 'more' buttons to load additonal content.
   + API result pages need 'view more on x' buttons to link directly to youtube, itunes, wikipedia, etc.
   + Need to add catches to fetch operations.
+  + Need to add mini circle piano logo to left side of search bar on results pages.
   + This README needs an 'about' section.

 Upcoming Features: